 Given the diversity of WSIs, the most appropriate timing and approach to analyzing integrity risks should be decided on a case-by-case basis.
 However, it need not be an onerous or resource-heavy process; it is simply about scoping out the potential integrity problems that a WSI could face.
 The earlier, more inclusively, and more thoroughly this can be done, the better.
 The approaches below can help WSI participants understand integrity risks.
 Tool 1a: WSI Integrity Risk Assessment builds on desk reviews and interviews of key informants to help generate the most relevant information.
 Integrity risks can also be assessed as part of a larger meeting or over the course of several regular management workshops.
-Tool 1b: Facilitator's Guide for Participatory WSI Integrity Risk Management Exercises provides a sequence of exercises that can guide WSI participants in analyzing integrity and other risks a WSI may face.
-Facilitation by an independent and experienced third party, using a well-adapted process, will help create a safe place for stakeholders to share their fears and anxieties about integrity issues the WSI may encounter and to build trust and openness.
-Generating a shared understanding of integrity risks is a very valuable process in itself, and only in very challenging contexts may it be more appropriate for WSI managers to conduct the assessment in private.
+Tool 1b: Facilitator's Guide for Participants in analyzing integrity and other risks a WSI may face.
+Facilitation by an independent and experienced third party, using a well-adapted process, will help create a safe place for stakeholders to share their fears and anxieties about integrity risks is a very valuable process in itself, and only in very challenging contexts may it be more appropriate for WSI managers to conduct the assessment in private.